 ABOUT GLENN'S DENIM

 Glenn’s Denim is the culmination of Glenn Liburd’s 30-year infatuation with denim, and his commitment to mastering the art and craft of making the world’s best jeans.
-After a career spent working behind the scenes designing, cutting, and sewing for others, at the age of 62 Glenn has launched his first collection under his own name – partnering with Daniel and Brenna Lewis – founders of Brooklyn-based tailoring brand Brooklyn Tailors.
+After a career spent working behind the scenes designing, cutting, and sewing for others, at the age of 62 Glenn has launched his first collection under his own name in 2019.

-The Glenn’s collection takes its cue from the subcultures of New York City, particularly that of the 1970’s and 80’s when the gritty, troubled city was the breeding ground for radical new music, art, and culture.
+The Glenn’s collection takes its cue from the rich fabric of American subcultures, particularly that of the 1970’s and 80’s when the streets of American cities like New York and San Francisco were breeding ground for radical new music, art, and culture.
 Punk was emerging on the Bowery.
 Hip Hop was making waves in Harlem.
 And, a new avant-garde of artists were emerging in Soho lofts.
 Denim was so often the uniform of choice for this diverse group of young innovators and rebels – it was a perfect blank canvas to express oneself.
 This was the exciting world that inspired Glenn, through movies, music, and magazines, while he was growing up in Trinidad.

-With Glenn’s encyclopedic knowledge of American denim, and his decades of experience as a patternmaker, designer, and craftsman as a foundation, Glenn and Daniel create a collection of jeans and other workwear staples that are authentically American – designed and manufactured in New York City to the highest standards, and steeped in the DNA of the country where denim was born, and the city that inspired each of them to create in the first place.
+With Glenn’s encyclopedic knowledge of American denim, and his decades of experience as a patternmaker, designer, and craftsman as a foundation, Glenn creates a collection of jeans and other workwear staples that are authentically American – designed and manufactured in the United States in Glenn's own workroom, to the highest standards, and steeped in the DNA of the country where denim was born, and the country that inspired him to create in the first place.

 Glenn's journey: